luci-project/dlh/README.md

     g++ -nodefaultlibs -nostdlib -nostdinc -I include -L. -ldlh -lgcc -o foo foo.cpp

-Disabling additional language features with `-fno-exceptions`, `-fno-stack-protector` and `-mno-red-zone` is recommended.
+Disabling additional language features with `-fno-exceptions`, `-fno-stack-protector`, and `-mno-red-zone` is recommended.
 In addition, `libgcc` should be included by adding `-lgcc`.